7 Functional Aging in Place Bathroom Solutions and Designs

 Usually, the threshold is the primary issue – if it’s too high or there is a step of any sort, entry and exit into the shower become much more difficult with age.
 There are a few options for getting around this, such as installing a walk-in shower (where there is no threshold at all), leveling the threshold (an easier fix that installing a brand new shower), or an option that’s become more popular in recent years: a safeway step.
 A safeway step can be your best bet when a full shower remodel isn’t feasible, since it entails cutting out a section of your current bathtub for easier “walk-in” and a much more accessible and safe shower or bath environment.

-A truly unique option for aging-in-place bathroom redesigns is the walk-in bathtub.
+A truly unique option for aging-in-place bathroom redesigns are the walk-in baths.
 This type of design involves elevating the walls of your “tub” so can you walk right into the tub (the same as you would with a shower).

 With many state of the art technological advances, you can even choose to install jets and other additions to your walk-in bathtub.
 Some walk-in bathtubs offer a variety of therapeutic benefits via hydrotherapy systems, which can actually help to increase mobility, relieve pain, boost energy and improve sleep.